top of page

 [3] In many ways, full-time ministry has become an idol for American preachers.
 They will sacrifice nearly anything to be in ministry as a full-time occupation.
 They will put their families in poverty and rely on government assistance to pay their bills, buy their food, and provide their family's medical care.
 All of this so they can have a cushy job as a preacher.

 God is destroying this idol as we speak.
 More and more churches have absolutely no way to support a pastor full time, so more men are having to look outside of the ministry for their income, which they should have been doing all along.
-While the Lord is pleased when we sacrifice for his kingdom, putting our families in abject poverty so we can "give our full time to the Lord" is a sacrifice based more on our own desires, than the Lord's.
+While the Lord is pleased when we sacrifice for his kingdom, putting our families in abject poverty so we can "give our full time to the Lord" is a sacrifice based more on our own desires than the Lord's.

 bottom of page